stephankeel/project2/server/README.md

 ```

 ## Testing the REST Interface

-Server and test running in one terminal:
+Running the unit test:
-* Pre-Condition: Built server.
+* Pre-Condition: Built server
 * Open terminal
-* Change to project2/server folder and execute `gulp test`
+* Change to project2/server folder and execute `gulp unittests`

-Optionally you can run the server and the test in dedicated terminal:
+Running integration tests:
+* Pre-Condition: Built server, empty database
-* Start the server in one terminal
+* Start the server in one terminal with `node app.js --admin 12345678`
-* Execute `jasmine` or `gulp jasmine` in a 2nd terminal
+* Start the test in an other terminal: `gulp test`